Last updated: 20th July 2021.

 Step Five: Finding a Theme

 It’s time to make your site pretty!
-Here are a couple of options for finding a theme, and I’ve used both of these on Never Ending Footsteps):
+Your website theme is how you’re going to personalise your site to get it looking exactly how you’re currently hoping it will.
+Here are a couple of options for finding a theme, and I’ve used both of these on Never Ending Footsteps:

-Elegant Themes: The very first version of my blog used a Elegant Themes theme (Cherry Truffle was my favourite), and I went through several other ones during my first couple of years.
-For $69 a year, you’ll gain access to 87 professional-looking themes.
-It’s great value for money, being able to choose from such a wide selection means you can play around with different designs, and the support team always managed to solve any problems I was having within 24 hours.
+Elegant Themes: The very first version of my blog used an Elegant Themes theme (Divi is my favourite), and I made my way through several other ones during my first couple of years.
+For $89 a year, you’ll gain access to 87 professional-looking themes.
+It’s great value for money, getting to choose from such a wide selection means you can play around with different designs, and the support team always managed to solve any problems I was having within 24 hours.
 You can browse all of the designs before signing up, too!

 ThemeForest: If you want to use a theme with an even slicker design head to ThemeForest.
-There, you’ll pay around $50 per theme (the price varies, but averages out at around $50), but the themes available have hundreds of options for customisation, are usually responsive, and have a support team to solve your queries within a few hours.
+There, you’ll pay around $50 per theme (the price varies, but averages out at around $50), but the themes available have hundreds of options for customisation and have a support team to solve your queries within a few hours.
 I’m currently using a ThemeForest theme on Never Ending Footsteps and I love it!

 Step Seven: My Essential Plugins for Travel Bloggers

-With your site almost ready to go this point, it’s time to start thinking about WordPress plugins.
-These will help improve the functionality of your site and give you a ton of new features.
-Here are some of my favourites.
+You’ve got all of the design features of your site installed at this point, so it’s time to start working on some of the behind-the-scenes stuff.
+With your site almost ready to go at this point, you’ll want to start installing some WordPress plugins.
+These will help improve the functionality of your site and give you access to a ton of new features.

 Akismet: I didn’t realise how much websites are inundated with spammy comments until I started this site.
 At the moment, I receive 2 or 3 spam comments a minute.
 Fortunately, I don’t have to see any of them because Akismet catches and deletes them automatically.